Bread Dad

 Home

-Bread Yeast – Bread Machine Yeast, Instant Yeast, Active Dry Yeast, etc.
+Bread Yeast – Bread Machine Yeast, Active Dry Yeast, etc.

 This page explores the various bread yeasts and leaveners used to make bread in the oven or bread machine.
 It looks at bread machine yeast, instant yeast, active dry yeast, sourdough starters, baking powder & powder, etc. These leavening agents help baked goods to rise in order to create a softer & fluffier bread.